W3NDO/IntergalacticFederationAPI/README.md

 # Intergalactic Federation Travel API
-This API is used to manage information about pilots, tehir ships, and the cargo they transport across the known stretches of intergalactic federation space.
+This API is used to manage information about pilots, their ships, and the cargo they transport across the known stretches of intergalactic federation space.

-This documentation is meant to help you understand how best to utilise our system..
+This documentation is meant to help you understand how best to utilise our system.

+The full spec for this system can be found [here](https://gist.github.com/talyssonoc/fa8094bc4f87ecee9f483f5fbc16862c)

 ## Technical Documentation to get the system setup